Certifying the Nonexistence of Feasible Path Between Power System Operating Points: Numerical Results

 \section{Numerical Results}

-This section summarizes numerical results from applying our proposed algorithm to various challenging OPF test cases from~\cite{pglib, Narimani_ACC, bukhsh_tps}.
+\rn{This section summarizes numerical results from applying the proposed algorithm to challenging OPF test cases from~\cite{pglib, Narimani_ACC, bukhsh_tps}.
 These numerical studies were performed on a computer with a 3.3 GHz Intel Core i7 processor and 16 GB of RAM.
-The proposed algorithm is implemented in MATLAB using YALMIP~\cite{yalmip} and solved using MOSEK.
+The proposed algorithm is implemented in \mbox{MATLAB} using \mbox{YALMIP} (R2023.09)~\cite{yalmip} and solved using MOSEK (10.0.46).
+Default interior-point settings were employed, with primal/dual feasibility and relative/absolute optimality gap tolerances of $10^{-6}$.
+For the optimization-based bound-tightening procedure, the algorithm was executed iteratively until no variable bound improved beyond $10^{-4}$~p.u. for power injections and $10^{-5}$~p.u. for voltage magnitudes.}

 Table~\ref{tab:Results} shows selected results obtained by applying the proposed algorithm to different test cases.
 The proposed algorithm identifies disconnectedness for several test cases, ranging from very small to mid-size systems.
 For the small cases, visualizing the feasible spaces as in~\cite{Narimani_ACC} (see Figs.~\ref{f:FS_cyclicthreebusFS} and~\ref{fig:FS_9bus} for two examples) corroborates the disconnectedness certificates from our proposed algorithm.
-For the test cases in Table~\ref{tab:Results}, the voltage phasors for the feasible points which belong to different disconnected components of the feasible space are given in~\ifarxiv the appendix\else \cite[Appendix]{}\fi.
-We note that these test cases are known to challenge OPF solution algorithms, with many relaxations of these problems yielding large relaxation gaps and/or local solvers finding suboptimal local solutions.
+For the test cases in Table~\ref{tab:Results}, the voltage phasors for the feasible points which belong to different disconnected components of the feasible space are given in~\ifarxiv the appendix\else \cite[Appendix]{narimani2025certifyingnonexistencefeasiblepath}\fi.
+These test cases are known to challenge OPF solution algorithms, with many relaxations of these problems yielding large relaxation gaps and/or local solvers finding suboptimal local solutions.
 This is consistent with our expectation that OPF algorithms often struggle with problems that have disconnected feasible spaces.

 For other test cases, the proposed algorithm returned an indeterminate result, i.e., did not certify disconnectedness of the OPF feasible spaces.
 We note that this does not necessarily indicate that the feasible spaces for these problems are connected.
-Different combinations of points $A$, $B$, and $C$ and/or different angular orientations of the candidate separating hyperplanes may potentially be able to certify disconnectedness, as our condition is sufficient but not necessary.
-The proposed algorithm does not certify disconnectedness for many of the PGLib test cases, particularly mid-size networks such as the ``57-bus-ieee'' and ``118-bus-api'' systems.
-This indeterminate result means that it is unclear whether the feasible spaces for these problems are connected.
+Different combinations of points $A$, $B$, and $C$ and/or different orientations of the candidate separating hyperplanes may potentially be able to certify disconnectedness, as our condition is sufficient but not necessary.